ricsi98/AlgoTrading/README.md

 + x: (p[sell] - p[last_buy]) / p[last_buy] after n buys and a sell (n >= 1)

 ## Solver
-You can implement your own trading strategy by inheriting from the ([Solver.py](../Solver.py)) class.
+You can implement your own trading strategy by inheriting from the `Solver` class.
 In this class you can interact with the environment by the following functions:
 + `_sample_action` this function takes the latest observation as parameter and has to return an action {0, 1, 2}
 + `_before_episode` this function runs before each episode
-+ `_after_episode` this function runs after each episode At any time, you can access all the previous observations and actions from the `memory` attribute.
++ `_after_episode` this function runs after each episode

+At any time, you can access all the previous observations and actions from the `memory` attribute.
 This list contains a (observation, action, reward, next_observation, done) tuple for every previous timesteps.
 (Note: this list is always one step behind, except in the _after_episode function.
 The most recent observation is passed by the `obs` parameter)

 ## Agents